Table of Contents

 GOTV begins at the final stages of an election cycle.
 Before starting GOTV activities, campaigns will have completed

 Five to six weeks before the election day (depending on the size of the campaign), campaigners reach out to supporters to urge them to turn out to vote in the upcoming election, following their successful voter registration.
-For states with early voting, GOTV efforts start earlier.
+For states with early voting process, GOTV efforts start earlier.

 Important reminder: The most critical part of a GOTV campaign is to know the canvassing laws and rules.
 Here’s an article that covers the election laws every campaigner must be aware of.